seregazhuk/seregazhuk.github.io_old/_posts/2017-09-03-reactphp-dns.md

     </p>
 </div>

-When a domain is resolved `onFulfilled` handler of the promise is called with a resolved IP address as an argument.
+When a domain is resolved `onFulfilled` handler of the promise is called.
+It will receive a resolved IP address as an argument.
 If resolving fails `onRejected` handler is called.
-This handler will receive an instance of the `React\Dns\RecordNotFoundException`:
+This handler receives an instance of the `React\Dns\RecordNotFoundException`:

 {% highlight php %}
 <?php